frePPLe/frepple/doc/user-guide/model-reference/resources.rst

 bucket where it starts.

 For master planning and rough cut capacity planning this is most suitable resource type.
-Detailed scheduling of the operations within the capacity bucket isn't considered useful in this type of plan.
+Detailed scheduling of the operations within the time bucket isn't considered useful in this type of plan.

 Quantity buckets resource